BarkBuff/project-hyperlink/README.md

-# LibreBox-Foundation
+# Project Hyperlink
-A Raspberry Pi + a router = your own private internet.
+Your own private internet.
 Runs entirely offline, preloaded with the good parts of the web — Wikipedia, Khan Academy, books, and more.

 No SIM.
 No ISP.
 No surveillance.